Kapiolani Residence

 No analysis available

-Multiple listings directly state that fireworks are visible from units on Friday nights.
-This is strong, repeated evidence that the building offers fireworks views from residences.
+Multiple listings explicitly state that Friday-night fireworks are visible from units in the building.
+This directly satisfies the requirement for a fireworks view from the building.

 No analysis available